Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Heavy Woollens

-You also need to carry some heavy pullovers to wear inside the jacket.
-You can buy it in the market or online.
+Carry some heavy pullovers to wear inside the jacket.

 Woollen Caps and Mufflers